NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Pleroma.md

   - name: ""

   - name: "[[Monster Core/Akhana/Envisioning|Envisioning]]"
-    desc: " (aura,divine,mental) 100 feet\nA pleroma can communicate mentally with any creatures in the aura using wordless psychic projections.
+    desc: " (aura,divine,mental) 100 feet\n* * *\n\nA pleroma can communicate mentally with any creatures in the aura using wordless psychic projections.
 They don't need to share a language, though the aeon's meaning to non-aeons can be vague and is often mysterious.
 An aeon can use this ability to communicate flawlessly with any other aeon on the same plane as itself."

 abilities_mid:
   - name: ""
   - name: "Reality Twist"
-    desc: "`pf2:r`  **Trigger** The pleroma critically fails a saving throw\n**Effect** The critical failure becomes a normal failure."
+    desc: "`pf2:r`  **Trigger** The pleroma critically fails a saving throw\n* * *\n\n**Effect** The critical failure becomes a normal failure."

 attacks:
   - name: ""